addff/2503-ITT440/10% Individual Assignment/M3CS2554A/AINUR AISYAH BINTI ZULKORNAIN/README.md

 4. Batch Processing: Can edit or change a lot of images at once using simple MATLAB code or built-in apps.
 5. Custom Algorithm Development: Users can create and try their own image methods.
 Apps like Image Segmenter and Color Thresholder make it easy to do hard tasks.

+### Basic Image Processing Functions in MATLAB

+Below are commonly used image processing functions in MATLAB along with their purposes:
+Gaussian Blur
+imgaussfilt(image, sigma): Smooths the image and reduces noise or detail.

+Median Blur
+medfilt2(image): Removes salt-and-pepper noise from the image.

+Sharpening
+imsharpen(image): Makes the edges and details in the image clearer.

+Brightness & Contrast Adjustment imadjust(image): Changes the brightness and contrast of the image.

+Histogram Equalization
+histeq(image):  Improves the overall contrast by spreading out intensity values.